chanzuckerberg/napari-hub/docs/v0-tech-spec.md

   * return metadata for a specific version of plugin

 #### Overall back-end technology:
 We decided to use AWS which we will use services like Lambda, S3 and API Gateway.
+A software architecture diagram can be found [here](https://lucid.app/lucidchart/1ad7e89e-7265-4a04-b37b-135e7a57432c/view).

 #### Overall front-end technology:
 After building some proof of concepts and testing, we decided to use React + Next.js and TailwindCSS.
 Further